 Shareholders of the Fund ("Shareholders") do not have the right to redeem their Shares.
 However, as described below, in order to provide some liquidity to Shareholders, the Fund conducts quarterly repurchase offers for a portion of its outstanding Shares.
 Subject to applicable law and approval of the Fund's Board of Trustees, for each quarterly repurchase offer, the Fund currently expects to offer to repurchase 5% of the Fund's outstanding Shares at the applicable NAV per Share, reduced by any applicable repurchase fee.
 Written notification of each quarterly repurchase offer will be sent to Shareholders at least twenty-one (21) and no more than forty-two (42) days before the repurchase request deadline (i.e., the date by which Shareholders can tender their Shares in response to a repurchase offer) (the "Repurchase Request Deadline").
 The date on which the Fund's NAV applicable to a repurchase offer is calculated will occur no later than fourteen (14) days after the Repurchase Request Deadline (or the next business day if the fourteenth calendar day is not a business day).
+If a repurchase offer is oversubscribed, the Fund may repurchase shares on a pro rate basis and Shareholders may only be able to have a portion of their Shares repurchased.
+There is no assurance that you will be able to tender your Shares when or in the amount that you desire.
 See "Quarterly Repurchase Offers" and "General Risks-Repurchase Offers Risk" below and "Fundamental Policies" in the Fund's statement of additional information (the "SAI").